-Note: Is -Ih outputs the size of the file in human readable format (795Mb in this case)
+Note: Is -lh outputs the size of the file in human readable format (780Mb in this case - yours may be slightly different depending on the storage options you selected when you started the AMI)

 The raw alignment is stored in what is called SAM format (Simple AlignMent format).
 It is in plain text format and you can view it if you wish using the 'less' command.
 Do not try to open the whole file in a text editor as you will likely run out of memory!